zachvalenta/jvns.ca/source/_posts/2014-09-06-how-to-read-an-executable.markdown

 Executable that I could no longer read.

 It is not so!
 Executable file formats are regular file formats that you can understand.
 I'll explain some simple tools to start!
-We'll working on Linux, with ELF binaries. (binaries are kind of the definition of platform-specific, so this is all platform-specific.)
+We'll be working on Linux, with ELF binaries. (binaries are kind of the definition of platform-specific, so this is all platform-specific.)
 We'll be using C, but you could just as easily look at output from any